dprojects/Woodworking/README.md

 # Contributions & Pull Requests

-If you'd like to help develop this add-on and have any suggestions or comments, the best way is to open an issue at [github.com/dprojects/Woodworking/issues](https://github.com/dprojects/Woodworking/issues) and discuss the changes.
+If you would like to help develop this add-on and have any suggestions or comments, the best way is to open an issue at [github.com/dprojects/Woodworking/issues](https://github.com/dprojects/Woodworking/issues) and discuss the changes.

 ### Pull requests